Home » PowerShell » Find AD Groups I am member of

 Ad Groups User belongs

-Get List of AD Groups User Belong Using PowerShell
+Get a List of AD Groups of User

-If you want to get list of ad groups user belong to using PowerShell, run the below command
+If you want to get a list of ad groups users belong to using PowerShell, run the below command.

 (Get-ADUser toms -Properties MemberOf).memberof | Get-ADGroup | Select-Object name

-In the above PowerShell script, it uses Get-ADUser cmdlet to get list of users in active directory with memberof property and pass user objects to the second command
+The above PowerShell script uses Get-ADUser cmdlet to get a list of users in the active directory with memberof property and pass user objects to the second command

-The second command uses Get-ADGroup cmdlet to gets list of ad groups user belong to and displays ad groups name on the console as below
+The second command uses the Get-ADGroup cmdlet to get a list of ad groups the user belongs to and displays the ad groups names on the console as below.

 name